strata/frontend/docs/templating/table-of-contents.md

 # Table of contents

+The table of contents helper can be used to generate a `<ul>` list of table of content links, linking to all the headings in your web page.
+This is useful if your web page is long and you want to provide quick links at the top of the page for users.

-The table of contents helper parses a block of HTML for heading tags, can output a `<ul>` list of table of content links, and parses ID attributes into headings in the main content (to enable anchor links).
+The `tableOfContents` function parses a block of HTML for heading tags, outputs a `<ul>` list of table of anchor links to the headings in your page, and parses ID attributes into headings in the main content (to enable anchor links).

 ## Usage